-10.2 At least 30 days notice shall be given to all Members of the Annual General Meeting and the general nature of the business to be brought before the Annual General Meeting.
+At least 21 days notice shall be given to all Members of the Annual General Meeting and the general nature of the business to be brought before the Annual General Meeting.

+General Meetings may be held at one or more venues by Members present in person and/or using any real-time audio, audio and visual, or electronic communication that gives each Member a reasonable opportunity to participate.